sabrinda/typeorm/CONTRIBUTING.md

 After your pull request is merged, you can safely delete your branch and pull the changes from the main (upstream) repository:

-* Delete the remote branch on GitHub either through the GitHub web UI or your local shell as follows:

-    ```shell
-    git push origin --delete my-fix-branch
-    ```

 * Check out the master branch:

     ```shell